Einsteinmonkey/BTCRuleof3rds4hrs/README.md

-# BTC/USDT 4H Rule of Thirds
+# BTC/USDT Multi-Timeframe Rule of Thirds

-This repo calculates the BTC/USDT Rule of Thirds from fully closed 4-hour candles and publishes a clean GitHub Pages results page.
+This repo calculates BTC/USDT Rule of Thirds levels from fully closed OKX candles and publishes a GitHub Pages results page.

-It shows:

-- Latest fully closed BTC/USDT 4H candle
+It shows the last 20 fully closed candles for:

-- Last 10 days of 4H candles
+- 4H
-- Rule of Thirds levels for each candle
-- A link button to the GoCharting chart

-The GoCharting chart is linked, not embedded, because shared GoCharting chart URLs may be blocked from loading inside GitHub Pages iframes.
+- 1D
+- 1H
+- 15M

 ## Formula